 Yeah.

-800-941 Sean is our number.
+As always, 800-941 Sean is our number.

 We'll get to your calls next half hour, I promise.

-Hannity tonight at nine.
+Hannity tonight at 9.

 We got a great show tonight.

-All right, 25 to the top of the hour, 800 941 Sean.
+All right, 25 to the top of the hour, 800-941.

 Oh, just a bunch of racist Californians.

-Is he saying that about the two million people that actually signed the recall petition, a half a million more than were actually needed to get a recall effort to move forward?
+A half a million more than were actually needed to get a recall effort to move forward?

 Apparently not.

-Um clearly, but you know, that that's the that that is the default mechanism.
+Clearly, but that is the default mechanism.

-It's the same every two years, every four years, Republicans are racist, sexists, misogynists.
+It's the same every two years, every four years.

-You know my whole list.
+You know my whole list, right?

-And then we say, okay, well, so Jensaki gets a question, Fox News reporter whether the Biden administration plans to limit the number of abandoned foreign children accepted illegally into the U.S. Now remember, we're taking in 565 kids a day.
+And then we say, okay, well, so Jensaki gets a question, Fox News reporter, whether the Biden administration plans to limit the number of abandoned foreign children accepted illegally into the U.S.

-Border facilities, you know, some cases functioning at 700%, and we're still during a pandemic here.
+Border facilities, you know, some cases functioning at 700%.

 This is a big deal.

-But over there at MSDNC, their analysis is that the only reason the question is asked is that the reporter is afraid of quote these brown people.
+But over there at MSDNC, their analysis is that the only reason the question is asked is that the reporter is afraid of, quote, these brown people.

-And people are making it for a lot of reasons.
+It's a perilous journey, and people are making it for a lot of reasons.

 I would argue the policies of Joe Biden enticing people.

-We're now facing what, the highest number of illegal immigrants surging into the country in 20 years.
+We're now facing, what, the highest number of illegal immigrants surging into the country in 20 years?

 That's not a crisis.